 Remember when you were in college and those times when you would crave something sweet to eat?
-You would scrap up a chunk of change from anywhere you could find it, put your sandals on, and drag yourself out of your room down the hall to the vending machine to grab yourself a 3 pack of those Hostess Cinnamon Streusel Mini Coffee Cakes?
+You would scrape up a chunk of change from anywhere you could find it, put your sandals on, and drag yourself out of your dorm room down the hall to the vending machine to grab yourself a 3 pack of those Hostess Cinnamon Streusel Mini Coffee Cakes?
 You might even have bought yourself a carton of milk (only if you had the extra change) so you could wash those little snacks down after having shoved them down your throat.

 Wait a minute, this is an excerpt from my own life so I completely understand if you don’t remember this as vividly as I do.

 If you have read my story, you would know that I was no stranger to eating like turd most of my life.
 When the blood sugar levels were down you better believe I turned to friends like Little Debbie and Sara Lee to cheer me back up.
 Truth of the matter is, though my eating habits have drastically changed since then, I really do miss those streusel cakes.
 There was something about the cinnamon sugar topping that I loved.
 It was probably because they looked like these little pellets of perfection full of delicious, well…sugar!